joshmeranda/glazy/README.md

 # Configuration
 Much of the functionality of this project relies on the local git configuration, specifically the `github.user` and `github.token` fields.
-To properlly configure these fields please use the following commands:
+To properly configure these fields please use the following commands:

 ```shell script
 git config --global github.user <username>